 APOE ε2, APOE ε3, and APOE ε4

-Now not all APOE is identical, there are actually three distinct forms which can be produced termed APOE ε2, APOE ε3, and APOE ε4 (from now on we’ll just say APOE2, 3 or 4).
-These “isoforms” are important as they have been shown to carry differing risk for the development of Alzheimer’s and also the resulting rate of cognitive decline.56
+There are common variants in the APOE genes which change the risk for Alzheimer’s disease.
+There are actually three distinct forms of APOE genetics which can be produced termed APOE ε2, APOE ε3, and APOE ε4 (from now on we’ll just say APOE2, 3 or 4).

 The APOE3 form is the most frequent in all populations and is considered to be the neutral form.
 Interestingly, APOE2 is protective for the development and progression of Alzheimer’s, although it is relatively rare, and is associated with an increased risk for some cardiovascular disorders.
 Conversely, E4 is associated with an increased risk for Alzheimer’s disease, a more severe progression and also an increased risk of developing other neurological disorders.